missing-user/barnes-hut/README.md

 - [x] Create a function for space-dividing an array of coordinates into an octree data structure.
 - [x] Implement the Barnes Hut algorithm for simulating the system of bodies over a specified duration of time.
 - [x] Create a unit test, that compares the brute force reference solution with the Barnes-Hut approximation for a small test dataset
-- [x] Output a timeseries of the resulting positions of all bodies into a file (e.g. .csv with timestamps) that can be visualized with external tools (e.g. Python script)
+- [x] Output a time series of the resulting positions of all bodies into a file (e.g. .csv with timestamps) that can be visualized with external tools (e.g. Python script)

 ## Sprint 2 (OOP)